qutip/QuantumToolbox.jl/docs/src/tutorials/logo.md

 ### Custom Colormap

 We define a custom colormap that changes depending on the Wigner function and spatial coordinates.
 Indeed, we want the three different colormaps, in the regions corresponding to the three coherent states, to match the colors of the Julia logo.
 We also want the colormap change to be smooth, so we use a Gaussian function to blend the colors.
 We introduce also a Wigner function dependent transparency to make the logo more appealing.
+In order to do so, we are going to need the value of the wigner function at each point of the grid, rather than its plot.
+We will thus call the [`wigner`](@ref) function directly.

 ```@example logo
 function set_color_julia(x, y, wig::T, α1, α2, α3, cmap1, cmap2, cmap3, δ) where {T}